zynksoftware/Zynk-Workflow/docs/_documentation/Sage-50-UK-Reporting-Connector/Export-Report.md

 ### Output File
 _Required_
-The file to save the generated report to.
+The file to save the generated report to e.g. monthly_profit_and_loss.pdf

 ### Output Type
 _Required_